Code-Institute-Submissions/fdasabino-Portfolio-Project_JulyResub/README.md

-# Project Portfolio MLS 2
+# Francisco Sabino - Personal Portfolio

 <img src="https://github.com/fdasabino/Portfolio-Project/blob/master/assets/images/Wire.png">

-## Francisco Sabino - Personal Portfolio

 ## 1. Project Goals

 - This page was designed with the purpose of attracting job opportunities.
-It is part of my milestone 2 (MLS 2) for my developer course at the Code Institute.
-The main idea with this page is to make it a hub for my future projects and work, so recruiters and potential employers can easily reach out.
+  The main idea with this page is to make it a hub for my future projects and work, so recruiters and potential employers can easily reach out and check out latest updates.

 [View the live project here](https://fdasabino.github.io/Portfolio-Project/)